VisitRome.com

 During the Christmas season, Rome transforms into a city filled with holiday spirit.
 One of the key festive attractions is the Piazza Navona Christmas Market.
 Here, visitors can enjoy seasonal treats, shop for handmade crafts, and appreciate the festive atmosphere.

 A visit to the Vatican is essential, especially during Christmas.
 The beautifully decorated Vatican Christmas tree and nativity scene are impressive sights.
-Additionally, attending a midnight mass at St. Peter's Basilica, led by the Pope himself, is a memorable experience.
+Additionally, attending a midnight mass at St. Peter's Basilica, led by the Pope himself, is a memorable trip.

 The Colosseum, Roman Forum, and Pantheon also celebrate the season with special events and illuminated decorations, making them even more remarkable during this time of the year.